xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 console.log(newUser.name); // "Daniel 2"
 ```

-May you love this, maybe you hate it, but what is the advantage?
+Maybe you love it, maybe you hate it, but what is the advantage?

 Look below, we never touch "someOtherData" so the node does not change.
-The advantage is that after any change we now exactly which nodes changed, and that allows us to update the UI for these parts, and for these parts only.
+That gives us the knowledge of exactly which nodes changed; this allows us to update the UI for these parts, and for these parts only.

 ```js
 let before =  store.get().user;